-And if your product hasn’t yet hit the market as you’re looking for funding, paid media cannot be utilized to drive awareness or credibility.
+And if your product hasn’t yet hit the market as you’re looking for funding, paid media can’t be utilized to drive awareness or credibility.
 In this instance, earned media is the only effective means of doing this.

-Of course, we can’t claim that earned media has zero negative aspects.
-Professional and consumer reviews can be negative as well as positive, and no company is immune from a PR crisis.
+For example, professional and consumer reviews can be negative as well as positive, and no company is immune from a PR crisis.
 You have to accept that you’re relinquishing control with earned media.
 A journalist may miss the narrative you were trying to hit, or your pitch may not be picked up at all.